Special counsel: Ethics in Government Act

 Inspired in part by Watergate, in 1978 Congress passed the Ethics in Government Act.
 Title VI of this act was known as the Special Prosecutor Act and later renamed the Independent Counsel Act, which established formal rules for the appointment of a special prosecutor.
 The appointment of special prosecutors varied in important ways from appointments made before and since.
 Majorities of either party within the House or Senate Judiciary Committee could formally request the attorney general to appoint a special prosecutor on a particular matter, but the decision of whether or not to appoint the independent counsel remained with the attorney general and was not reviewable in court.
 If the attorney general decided not to appoint an independent counsel in response to such a request, they were only required to respond in writing with the reasons.
 Although the decision to appoint a special prosecutor was still made by the attorney general, the actual selection of the special prosecutor was made by a three-judge panel called the Special Division, selected from the Courts of Appeals.
 The law did not allow special prosecutors to be removed except under specific circumstances such as wrongdoing or incapacitation.
 The special prosecutor provisions in the bill were temporary but were reauthorized by Congress in 1983 and 1987, expiring five years later in 1992; they were reinstated for another five years in 1994 before expiring again in 1999.
 The constitutionality of the law was affirmed by a 7–1 decision of the Supreme Court in the case of Morrison v.
 Olson.

 Roughly twenty special prosecutors (called independent counsels after 1983) were appointed under the Ethics in Government Act and its reauthorizations during the Jimmy Carter, Ronald Reagan, George H. W. Bush, and Bill Clinton administrations.
-These include significant investigations into the Iran–Contra affair and the Whitewater controversy, the latter of which ultimately led to the impeachment of Bill Clinton over the Lewinsky scandal.
+These include significant investigations into the Iran–Contra affair and the Whitewater controversy, the latter of which ultimately led to the impeachment of Bill Clinton over the Clinton–Lewinsky scandal.
 Numerous smaller investigations into cabinet secretaries for relatively minor offenses, such as drug use, were also carried out by independent counsels during this period.

 During the period 1992–1994 when the independent counsel provisions were not in force, Attorney General Janet Reno appointed Robert Fiske special counsel to investigate the Whitewater controversy.
 When the law was reauthorized in 1994, Reno invoked it to order an independent counsel be appointed to investigate Whitewater, and suggested Fiske continue in that role.
 Instead, Ken Starr was given the job by the three-judge panel.
 Starr resigned and was replaced by Robert Ray in 1999 just before the expiration of the independent counsel statute.
 Ray formally concluded the Whitewater investigation in 2003.